 | Material Number(s)||51161711|

 Operated via an easy-to-use touchscreen, reaction parameters can be controlled and data and trends displayed.
 A task sequence programmed on the touchscreen enables unattended operation.
 The optional, intuitive iControl PC software allows more complex recipes.

 Broad Application Range and Flexibility

-The EasyMax 102 Advanced allows users to control a broad range of reaction parameters such as temperature, pH, stirring speed or reagent addition with high precision.
-Reaction vials, one- and two-piece reactors support working volumes from 0.5 to 100 mL.
+The EasyMax 102 Advanced lets you control a broad range of reaction parameters such as temperature, pH, stirring speed, or reagent addition with high precision.
+Reaction vials, one- and two-piece reactors support working volumes from 1 to 100 mL.

 Data Management Solutions

-All experimental data is recorded automatically, and it can be evaluated further and exported into other applications.
-The server-based iC Data Center enables central data storage, automatic report generation and provides data for further analysis and visualization.
+All experimental data is recorded automatically, after which it can be evaluated further and exported into other applications.
+The server based iC Data Center enables central data storage and automatic report generation, and provides data for further analysis and visualization.